debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide_2.3/ble-communication-interface/connection-pairing/readme.md

 As soon as the BLE secure connection is established (with the bond information), the tracker enters a special mode where the following applies:
 -   Accelerometer and battery monitoring tasks are maintained.
 -   An event uplink is sent, refer to the section [BLE communication events](../../functioning/event-messages/readme.md).
--   All LoRaWAN&trade; communications are stopped (except shutdown message in case the tracker is turned off).
+-   All LoRaWAN™ communications are stopped (except shutdown message in case the tracker is turned off).
 -   No geolocation is performed.

 :::tip Notes